Aars: Vestermarkskolen

 Vestermarkskolen teaches Students with Autism, Down's Syndrome and Multi-Disabled.
 In addition, a large number of students are taught without proper diagnosis.
 The teaching is organized with focus on the individual student's needs and opportunities.
 The teaching is therefore arranged differently for the students.

 Vestermarkskolen was founded in 1966 in Aars.
 At that time it consisted of a number of pavilions on the corner of the school where the school now remains.
 Vestermarkskolen was founded as one of several schools around Denmark that was called: "de grønne skoler"(English: The green schools).
 The architect behind the schools was Erik Ejlers.
 He expressed himself Thus about the schools: "The purpose of this work is to achieve harmony with the area in which the school is to be placed.
 The urbanization means that these schools will lie in gardens - in the best sense of the word."
 Since 1966, major improvements have been made to the buildings and the areas around the buildings.
 They are proud of their frameworks and, they receive much recognition for those of daily users and guests.
 The school has a SFO.

 Events

 Kimbrerfesten (Cimbri festival) is an annual festival in Aars since 1946.
-Until 2016, the festival was arranged in Anlægget (the facility), but has changed location to the Messecenter (Exhibition center) building.
-The festival has many things to try and see like bumper car, Trout fishing at Skøjtesøen, Tour de Aars (cycling race) and many more rides.
+Until 2016, the festival was arranged in Anlægget (the facility), but changed location to the Messecenter (Exhibition center) building for a few years.
+Today it is back at Anlægget.
+The festival has many things to try and see like bumper car, Trout fishing at Skøjtesøen, Tour de Aars (cycling race) and in the evening there are live music in several tents.
 The Messecenter has many events throughout the year, including an agricultural show.